rhymenaucerous/rhymenaucerous/README.md

 ## About me
 - I'm currently learning C and Python in the context of the UNIX/Linux OS
-- I will begin working on Windows OS in 2024
+- I will begin studying and developing within Windows OS in 2024

 ## Technologies
 - C